dak180/disk-burnin-and-testing/README.md

 ...will run the burn-in test in 'dry run mode' on device /dev/ada0

+If you are not sure of the device specifiers currently on the system you can get a list with the `-L` switch.

+`./disk-burnin.sh -L`

 You can run the script in 'dry run mode' to check the sleep duration calculations and to insure that the sequence of commands suits your needs.
 In 'dry runs' the script does not actually perform any SMART tests or invoke the `sleep` or `badblocks` programs.
 The script is distributed with 'dry runs' enabled, so you will need to pass the `-t` switch, in order to actually perform tests on drives.

 The script can automatically invoke `tmux` sessions for a space separated list of drive specifiers: